Cinema Remake – art & film

 The remake is a familiar and frequent phenomenon in the world of cinema.
 Hollywood in particular often relies on existing films that were either trendsetters or made a lot of money in their day or country of origin.
 Besides popularity and profitability, there are also artistic considerations for remaking existing films and using them as a basis to create something radically new.
 The exhibition Cinema Remake revealed how the phenomenon of the remake has yielded exceptional results, both within cinema and on the interface between film and visual art.

 art & film

 Many artists and filmmakers seize upon existing, often iconic films in order to unravel their cinematic language, to make the viewer aware of the codes and unwritten laws of film, and to tell their own story.
-A good example of this is the work Recalling Frames from 2010 by David Maljković, in which he takes the famous Orson Welles film The Trial (based on Kafka’s Der Process) as his starting point, to ultimately arrive at a new and entirely original installation.
+A good example of this is the work Recalling Frames from 2010 by David Maljković, in which he takes the famous Orson Welles film The Trial (1962) (based on Kafka’s Der Process (1925)) as his starting point, to ultimately arrive at a new and entirely original installation.
 Maljković uses stills from the film in combination with recent photos of the modernist building in Zagreb where parts of the original film were shot, in addition to a 16mm projection and the soundtrack of the film.

-Another example is a work by the New York artist Cory Arcangel, in which he reinterprets the film Colors by Dennis Hopper as a mesmerizing, abstract play of colours.
-In various film, photo, slide and video installations, Cinema Remake reveals how cinema continues to serve as a starting point from which to create new and meaningful artworks, time and time again.
+Another example is a work by the New York artist Cory Arcangel, in which he reinterprets the film Colors (1988) by Dennis Hopper as a mesmerizing, abstract play of colours.
+In various film, photo, slide and video installations, Cinema Remake revealed how cinema continues to serve as a starting point from which to create new and meaningful artworks, time and time again.

-And there’s also room in the programme for the films that are reconstructed and given new meaning by the artists in the exhibition, such as Colors (1988) directed by Dennis Hopper and The Trial (1962) by Orson Welles.
+In addition, there was also room in the programme for the films that are reconstructed and given new meaning by the artists in the exhibition, such as Colors (1988) directed by Dennis Hopper and The Trial (1962) by Orson Welles.